GOOD MORNING SIBLINGS!

 Many fulfill this commandment by placing what is known as a Mezuzah on the front of their front door frame.
 In it is a scroll that contains part of the Torah (the first five books of the Bible).
 When Ricky and I read this we prayed about how to implement this in our lives.
 We ended up actually writing them on the main doorframe in our house, the one we all pass through multiple times during the day.
 We used a metallic gold sharpie.
 Not fancy but it worked.
 This has been a great blessing to us – not to mention conversation piece for our guests!

 Another option that I’ve come across is this brass plate engraved with the 10 Commandments (they also make one with the Shema).
 This is a small enough to place on the doorframe of your front door.
-I’ve ordered it in both.
+I’ve ordered both.
 A friend just received theirs and it was beautiful.
 Since our doorframe is inside the house, I’m going to place this on the front door frame – unless Ricky follows through with his idea to do as our friend Dwight did!

 There are a lot of different ways that people carry this one out and I’m always interested in hearing how others have done it.
 The neat thing is that when people see it they always ask “What is this?” and then we answer them and they follow with “So why did you write it here?”.
 We’ve had some really good conversations over this.